jingcjie/WDCable_flutter/README.md

 ### 💻 Windows Version

 A separate version for Windows is also available, providing the same powerful features for your desktop or laptop.
-You can find it here: [**Download Windows Version**](#).
+You can find it here: [**Windows Version Repo**](https://github.com/jingcjie/WDCableWUI).

 ## 🌟 Features